Sanaelotfi/Sanaelotfi.github.io/_pages/about.md

 ### Recent News

+⭐ August 2024: I was selected as a **[Rising Star in EECS](https://risingstars-eecs.mit.edu/)** by MIT.

-🏆 July 2024: _[Unlocking Tokens as Data Points for Generalization Bounds on Larger Language Models](https://arxiv.org/abs/2407.18158)_ won a **Best Paper Award** at the ICML Workshop on Theoretical Foundations of Foundation Models.
+🏆 July 2024: _[Unlocking Tokens as Data Points for Generalization Bounds on Larger Language Models](https://arxiv.org/abs/2407.18158)_ won the **Best Paper Award** at the ICML Theoretical Foundations Workshop.

 📢 July 2024: I will be a **keynote speaker** at the [Machine Learning and Compression Workshop](https://neuralcompression.github.io/workshop24) @ NeurIPS 2024.